 Example of Shipping Invoice

 A shipping invoice template entails the complete description or details of the shipment, including payment options.
 It is often more detailed than the commonly generated invoices for the customers.
-Shipping invoices have full details on the goods and services that the business owner is supposed to know during the ship.
+Shipping invoices have full details on the goods and services that the business owner is supposed to know during the shipping.

 What is the Difference Between Shipping invoices and Commercial Invoices?